-Start by avoiding the foods that tend to contribute to weight gain.
-This means you will eliminate fatty and processed meats, refined grain products, and possibly dairy products such as milk, cheese and butter (but only if you suspect you are intolerant and that is causing bloating and distension).
+Start by avoiding foods that tend to contribute to weight gain.
+This means you need to eliminate fatty and processed meats, refined grain products, and possibly dairy products such as milk, cheese, and butter (but only if you suspect you are intolerant and that is what is causing bloating and distension).

 Step 2 – Eat These Foods Instead